Nonsimple closed geodesics with given intersection number on hyperbolic surfaces: Introduction

 \section{Introduction}

-The study of nonsimple closed geodesics on hyperbolic surfaces plays an essential role on 2-dimensional hyperbolic geometry, spectral theory and Teichm\"{u}ller theory.
-One interesting question is, a non-simple closed geodesic on a hyperbolic surface with self-intersection number $k$(called a \emph{$k$-geodesic} for brevity), when $k$ goes to infinity, does the minimal length of $k$-geodesics goes to infinity, and what is the growth rate.
+The study of nonsimple closed geodesics on hyperbolic surfaces plays a fundamental role in two-dimensional hyperbolic geometry, spectral theory, and Teichmüller theory.
+A natural question arises: For a hyperbolic surface, let $M_k$ denote the minimal length among all closed geodesics with exactly $k$ self-intersections.
+Does $M_k \to \infty$ as $k \to \infty$, and if so, what is the precise asymptotic behavior of $L_k$?

-There has been lots of works on the problem till now.
-Hempel showed in \cite{H2797} that a nonsimple closed geodesic has a universal lower bound $2\log(1+\sqrt{2})$ and Yamada showed in \cite{Y2799} that $2 \cosh^{-1}(3)=4\log(1+\sqrt{2})$ is the best possible lower bound and is attained on a pair of pants with ideal punctures.
-Basmajian showed in \cite{B2794} that a nonsimple closed geodesic has a similar \emph{stable neighborhood}, and the length of a closed geodesic gets arbitrarily large as its self-intersection number gets large (\cite[Corollary 1.2]{B2794}).
-In \cite{B2795}, Baribaud computed the minimal length of geodesics with given self-intersection number on pairs of pants.
+There has been extensive work on this problem.
+Hempel \cite{H2797} first established a universal lower bound $2\log(1+\sqrt{2})$ for nonsimple closed geodesics, which Yamada \cite{Y2799} later improved to the sharp bound $4\log(1+\sqrt{2}) = 2\cosh^{-1}(3)$, proving it is attained on ideal pairs of pants.
+Basmajian \cite{B2794} proved that the lengths of nonsimple geodesics grow arbitrarily large with the self-intersection number (\cite[Corollary 1.2]{B2794}).
+For the specific case of hyperbolic pairs of pants, Baribaud \cite{B2795} computed exact minimal lengths for geodesics with prescribed self-intersection numbers.

-It is interesting to study the minimal length of non-simple closed geodesics with respect to its self-intersection number $k$ .
-Let $\omega$ be a closed geodesic or a geodesic segment on a hyperbolic surface.
-Denote its length by $\ell(\omega)$ and its self-intersection number by $\abs{\omega\cap\omega}$. $\abs{\omega\cap\omega}$ counts the intersection points of $\omega$ with multiplicity that an intersection point with $n$ preimages contribute $\binom{n}{2}$ to $\abs{\omega\cap\omega}$.
+Let $\omega$ be either a closed geodesic or a geodesic segment on a hyperbolic surface, with $\ell(\omega)$ denoting its length and $|{\omega\cap\omega}|$ its self-intersection number.
+Here $|{\omega\cap\omega}|$ counts transverse self-intersections with multiplicity, where each intersection point having $n$ preimages contributes $\binom{n}{2}$ to the total count.

-On a fixed hyperbolic surface, Basmajian showed in \cite{B2803} that a $k$-geodesic on a closed hyperbolic surface has length no less than $C\sqrt{k}$, where $C$ is a constant depending only on the hyperbolic surface.
-When $k$ sufficiently large(depending on the surface) Hanh Vo computed the minimal length of $k$-geodesics in a fixed hyperbolic surface with at least one cusp in \cite{Y2805}.
+For a fixed hyperbolic surface, Basmajian \cite{B2803} proved that any $k$-geodesic (a closed geodesic with exactly $k$ self-intersections) has length at least $C\sqrt{k}$, where $C > 0$ is a constant depending only on the hyperbolic structure.
+Later, Hanh Vo \cite{Y2805} established the exact minimal length of $k$-geodesics for all sufficiently large $k$ (depending on the surface) in the case of hyperbolic surfaces with at least one cusp.